Positions and Lab Life

 PhD students

-We are currently recruiting PhD students!
-Interested students should reach out to Jason (jsamaha@ucsc.edu) with a brief description of their background, research interests, and research and academic experience.
-We especially encourage those from underrepresented backgrounds/identities in cognitive neuroscience to apply.
+We are not currently recruiting PhD students, however interested students or post-docs may reach out to Jason (jsamaha@ucsc.edu) with a brief description of their background, research interests, and research and academic experience to discuss possible funding options or collaborations.
+We especially encourage those from underrepresented backgrounds/identities in cognitive neuroscience to reach out.

 Students are accepted through the Department of Psychology graduate program (more info here).
 To apply visit the graduate studies webpage.